University of HoustonTracer transport in slowly-relaxing glassy matrices

 Keywords: spiral wave, tissue mechanics, phase singularity, excitable media

-"Response of Synechococcus elongatus PCC 7942 to microplastics"
+University of Rhode IslandResponse of Synechococcus elongatus PCC 7942 to microplastics

 About 150 million tons of plastic are in the world’s oceans currently, and 8 million additional tons are dumped into the ocean each year.
 If this rate continues, the weight of plastics in the ocean will exceed the weight of all marine organisms by 2050.
 These are highly concerning statistics, since plastics, in the ocean do not degrade easily, and can impact marine life for over a hundred years.
 In our laboratory, we have been examining how a specific ocean bacterium, Synechococcus elongatus PCC 7942 responds when exposed to microplastics.
 We have exposed PCC 7942 to polystyrene and polyethylene particles of diameters varying from 0.2 µm to 10 µm and examined these samples using fluorescence microscopy and cryogenic scanning electron microscopy.
 The bacteria attached to the particles within 24 hrs.
 Biofilm formation was detected within 72 hrs of contact, and after 200 hrs of exposure it increased drastically, followed by increase in the hetero-aggregates size.
 The control sample within this timeline showed spread cells and few small agglomerations.
 We reveal yet another pathway by which microplastics affect marine life.

 23. Pan, Animesh; Geoffrey D. Bothun

 University of Rhode IslandRadiofrequency and Near-Infrared Responsive Core-Shell Multifunctional Nanostructures Using Lipid Templates for Cancer Theranostics